About NMOSD

 While the root cause of NMOSD is unknown, most people with the disease test positive for anti-aquaporin-4 autoantibodies (anti-AQP4 antibody positive).
 Others with NMOSD may not have these autoantibodies (anti-AQP4 antibody negative) or may instead have myelin oligodendrocyte glycoprotein (MOG) antibodies.

-The symptoms of all types of NMOSD can include:
+The symptoms of NMOSD can include:

 • Blurry vision or blindness in one or both eyes